carpentries-incubator/workflows-nextflow/episodes/12-nfcore.md

   |\ | |__  __ /  ` /  \ |__) |__         }  {
   | \| |       \__, \__/ |  \ |___     \`-._,-`-,
                                         `._,._,'
-  nf-core/rnaseq v3.0
+  nf-core/rnaseq v3.14.0-gb89fac3
 ------------------------------------------------------
 Typical pipeline command:

   nextflow run nf-core/rnaseq --input samplesheet.csv --genome GRCh37 -profile docker

 Input/output options
   --input                            [string]  Path to comma-separated file containing information about the samples in the experiment.
-    --outdir                            [string]  Path to the output directory where the results will be saved.
+  --outdir                           [string]  The output directory where the results will be saved.
+You have to use absolute paths to storage on Cloud
-    --public_data_ids                   [string]  File containing SRA/ENA/GEO identifiers one per line in order to download their associated FastQ files.
+                                               infrastructure.
   --email                            [string]  Email address for completion summary.
   --multiqc_title                    [string]  MultiQC report title.
 Printed as page header, used for filename if not otherwise specified.
-    --skip_sra_fastq_download           [boolean] Only download metadata for public data database ids and don't download the FastQ files.
-    --save_merged_fastq                 [boolean] Save FastQ files after merging re-sequenced libraries in the results directory.
 ..truncated..
 ```